Frequently Asked Questions

 Yes.
 There is a roll-in shower in the main-level queen ensuite bathroom.
 There is also a transfer shower on the lower level.
 Both bathrooms include grab bars.

 The main floor and lower level are both accessible via ramp entry, with no step threshold at either entrance.
 The pool room, main living areas, kitchen, and the accessible queen bedroom and bathroom are all on the same accessible floor.
-Some areas of the property — upper-level bedrooms and sections of the outdoor acreage — are not fully accessible.
+Some areas of the property — upper-level bedrooms and sections of the outdoor acreage — are not accessible.
 Mixed-ability groups have found the property works very well for their needs.
+See the full Accessibility page →

 Reservations